Old Market, Bristol: Significant buildings

 Old Market contains over 60 listed buildings, some dating from before the 17th century.
-Landmark buildings include the domed Methodist Central Hall (now converted to flats), Holy Trinity Church (now a music venue and studio), St Jude's Church, St Nicolas Church, Trinity Road Library, the Holy Trinity Almshouses (founded by John and Isabella Barstaple in 1402 and rebuilt in the mid-19th century), the Stag and Hounds pub (once home of the Pie Poudre Court), the Palace Hotel and Gardiners Warehouse.
+Landmark buildings include the domed Methodist Central Hall (now converted to flats), Holy Trinity Church (now a music venue and studio), St Jude's Church (now converted to residential), St Nicholas of Tolentino Church, Trinity Road Library, the Holy Trinity Almshouses (founded by John and Isabella Barstaple in 1402 and rebuilt in the mid-19th century, now residential), the Stag and Hounds pub (once home of the Pie Poudre Court), the Palace Hotel (derelict) and Gardiners Warehouse.

 Other significant buildings include Kingsley Hall, a Georgian house jettied over the pavement, and 7 Redcross Street, a grand Georgian house with a shell porch.
 However it is often the townscape that gives Old Market its importance; for example 68-71 Old Market Street where classical Georgian facades stand next to earlier gabled timber-framed houses.
 Meanwhile, 65 Old Market Street is an old drill hall.